vovoid/vzx_udp_client/readme.txt

-API for sending values to Artiste's UDP server module
+API for sending values to Artiste's UDP server module for VZX Creative 0.9.4.1 (Release TBA)

 This is written in PHP and should be pretty straight forward to understand.